GrottoPress/jentil/README.md

 You can remove or override Jentil's features, just as you would any WordPress parent theme; via `remove_action` or `remove_filter` calls in your own theme.

-You may override templates and partials by placing a similarly-named template or partial in the `app/templates` or `app/partials` directory of your theme, respectively.
+You may override templates and partials by placing a similarly-named template or partial in the `templates/` or `partials/` directory of your theme, respectively.

 Your own theme's singleton instance is available via a call to `\Theme()` (unless you changed it in `app/helpers.php`), while Jentil's is available via `\Jentil()`.
-You may use these in files outside `app/libraries` (eg: in templates and partials) to access the respective instances.
+You may use these in files outside `app` directory (eg: in templates and partials) to access the respective instances.

-The Jentil singleton instance is exposed as the `$parent` attribute in the main `Theme` class (`app/libraries/Theme.php`).
+The Jentil singleton instance is exposed as the `$parent` attribute in the main `Theme` class (`app/Theme.php`).

 <!-- Jentil ships with abstract classes you can extend in your own theme.
 Use these instead of extending from Jentil's dependencies directly.